Shah0682/Excel/Practice Datasets/readme.md

 Distribution of the data will be considered a copyright violation.

-Claims made to any authority based on this data will be considered baseless.
+Claims made to any authority based on the findings from these datasets will be considered baseless.